 While it seems odd, the way one hangs up the clothes/laundry can cause many fights.
 Do the socks dry better when they are already paired?
 Do you really protect colours better when you dry jeans and shirts inside-out?
 Some people get easily annoyed if there’s no “curation” in the hanging, and clothes aren’t hung up in groups (slips with slips, jumpers with jumpers).
-And things can get really heated when twisted and knotted clothes are still damp and funny smelling after a few days.
+And things can get really heated when twisted and knotted clothes are still damp and funny-smelling after a few days.
 Having said this, the problem may lie in your relationship rather than on the hanger.

 TIP: Rationalize: does it really hurt anyone?

-If you really want to avoid these type of fights, think about how the way your partner has hung the clothes actually has any consequences.
-If they’re drying with creases or get stinky, try to emphasize the consequences and leave it up to that person to deal with it.
+If you really want to avoid these types of fights, think about how the way your partner has hung the clothes actually has any consequences.
+If they’re drying with creases or get stinky, try to emphasise the consequences and leave it up to that person to deal with it.
 The both of you can also agree that each person will hang their own clothes.
 For the humorous among us, maybe spraying a bit of perfume on your partner to cover the lingering guinea pig smell could be a light-hearted nudge.

 2. Leaving the toilet dirty

-Pee stains, unflushed tampons, remnants of unspeakable things, or a completely clogged toilet – it’s easy to empathize with someone who gets annoyed by these.
+Pee stains, unflushed tampons, remnants of unspeakable things, or a completely clogged toilet – it’s easy to empathise with someone who gets annoyed by these.
 It’s not exactly the biggest turn-on in the world (at least we hope it’s not…).

 TIP: Put up a sign for some light bathroom reading

 Fact: people like to read in the bathroom, according to a survey from Bnai Zion Medical Centre.
 64% of men and 41% of women confess to be regular toilet readers.
 So give your partner some instructions to read during their ‘alone time’.
-More is more, don’t be afraid to add some instructions even if your have already an assortment of signs along the lines of “sit down when peeing”, “aim properly”, and “flush, flush, flush”.
-The toilet is a place for law and order, and your partner will have plenty of time to study your 10 bathroom commandments whilst pondering the meaning of life.
+More is more, don’t be afraid to add some instructions even if you have already an assortment of signs along the lines of “sit down when peeing”, “aim properly”, and “flush, flush, flush”.
+A toilet is a place for law and order, and your partner will have plenty of time to study your 10 bathroom commandments whilst pondering the meaning of life.

 3. Clearing away your loved one’s “rubbish”

 Finally, you get round to cleaning up the flat and you come across all your loved one’s old and unnecessary possessions.
 Worn-out, smelly sneakers that you know will never be worn again, the countless magnets bought last holiday (a redundant souvenir) – many people return to their old hoarding habits after a while.
 You know very well that they won’t even notice if it’s gone, so you bin the “rubbish”.
-In fact, many respondents claim that the bin is the best but also most dangerous solution to your partner’s “rubbish”.
+In fact, many respondents claim that the bin is the best but also the most dangerous solution to your partner’s “rubbish”.

 TIP: Use a reminder sticker: “To Be Removed”

 You can mark unnecessary mess with a colourful warning sticker.
 “This will be removed if you don’t [take this action] before [date].”
 For the hoarders, stick it onto their junk and take some photos, so you can prove that you flagged it as rubbish weeks before you threw it away.
 And for the scatterers?
-You want to prevent them leaving clutter around to start with, so the warning needs to be stronger.
+You want to prevent them from leaving clutter around to start with, so the warning needs to be stronger.
 Try: “Last warning – next time it’s straight to the bin.”